 This year (2021) the program will start on Tuesday, June 15th, with Monday June 14th reserved for travel

 |Monday||Travel, checking in to housing.
 Group dinner.|

 Morning: 9:00-10:00: welcome coffee with all mentors, with overview of KSU plant health research and extension; 9:00-12:00: additional group orientation sessions.
 Complete pre-session survey.
 Initiate required safety trainings.
 Create professional LinkedIn profiles.

 Afternoon: Acquire ID’s for access to campus facilities, other logistics, and then initial worktime in host lab.

-Morning: Worktime in host labs, finish any necessary safety trainings for those labs.
+Morning: Worktime in host labs, finish any necessary safety trainings specific for those labs.

 Afternoon: Command-line crash course.
 2-hour session to learn about the command line interface, the inner workings of a computer and about resources such as GitHub.